-\wedge CAUTION: This troubleshooting procedure can destroy data stored on the hard drive.
+hard drive.
 Before you proceed, back up all files on the hard drive.

-1 Run the appropriate online diagnostics test.
-See "Using Online Diagnostics" on page 147.

-Depending on the results of the diagnostics test, proceed as needed through the following steps.

-- 2 If installed, remove the front bezel.
-See "Removing the Front Bezel" on page 65. - 3 If your system has a RAID controller and your hard drives are configured in a RAID array, perform the following steps: - Restart the system and enter the host adapter configuration utility а program by pressing $\langle Ctrl \rangle \langle R \rangle$ for a PERC controller or <Ctrl> <C> for a SAS controller

-See the documentation supplied with the host adapter for information about the configuration utility.

-- b Ensure that the hard drive(s) have been configured correctly for the RAID array. - Take the hard drive offline and reseat the drive.
-See "Removing a Hot-С Swap Hard Drive" on page 70 - Exit the configuration utility and allow the system to boot to the d operating system. - Ensure that the required device drivers for your controller card are installed 4 and are configured correctly.
-See the operating system documentation for more information.
+- 1 Run the appropriate online diagnostics test.
+See "Using Online Diagnostics" on page 177. - Depending on the results of the diagnostics test, proceed as needed through the following steps. - 2 If applicable, remove the front bezel.
+See "Removing the Front Bezel" on page 82. - 3 If your system has a RAID controller and your hard drives are configured in a RAID array, perform the following steps: - Restart the system and enter the host adapter configuration utility program by pressing <Ctrl><R> for a PERC controller or <Ctrl><C> for a SAS controller - See the documentation supplied with the host adapter for information about the configuration utility. - Ensure that the hard drive(s) have been configured correctly for the b RAID array. - Take the hard drive offline and reseat the drive.
+See "Removing a Hard Drive" on page 88 - Exit the configuration utility and allow the system to boot to the operating system. - 4 Ensure that the required device drivers for your controller card are installed and are configured correctly.
+See the operating system documentation for more information

-5 Restart the system, enter the System Setup program, and verify that the controller is enabled and the drives appear in the System Setup program.
-See "Entering the System Setup Program" on page 42.

-6 Replace the front bezel.
-See "Installing the Front Bezel" on page 66.
+- 5 Restart the system, enter the System Setup program, and verify that the controller is enabled and the drives appear in the System Setup program.
+See "Entering the System Setup Program" on page 58. - If the problem persists, see "Getting Help" on page 187. - 6 Replace the front bezel.
+See "Installing the Front Bezel" on page 83.